-If you feel a blister on a piercing, there's no need to panic.
-Piercing blisters are very common and occasionally show up in the healing process even with meticulous care.
-Before you begin your treatment, it's important to first identify the type of bump you're dealing with, where it is located on your body, and how it got there in the first place.
+If you feel a bump on a piercing, there's no need to panic.
+Piercing bumps, while annoying, can show up in the healing process even with meticulous care and are common fare for the professionals.
+"It’s important to understand before you get a piercing that it takes a level of patience and dedication to earn your piercing wings," says J. Colby Smith.
+Still, you need to make sure you're properly treating your bump.
+To do that, it's important to first identify the type of bump you're dealing with, where it is located on your body, and how it got there in the first place.
 After that, simple remedies, time, and patience will help you cure any unsightly swelling.

-A piercing blister is a blister or pimple that contains pus.
-It is often caused by poor piercing technique, not properly caring for the piercing, or an allergic reaction to the jewelry.
-A piercing bump could be one of three things: a hypertrophic scar that has formed inside of the piercing, an abscess of infectious fluid trapped under or behind the piercing, or a cyst caused by an obstruction of dead skin cells or hair.
+A piercing bump is “unstable scar tissue" or an irritation bump that commonly occurs in more dense tissue like the cartilage on your ear or nose, according to Johnny Pearce.
+It can be one of three things: a hypertrophic scar that has formed inside of the piercing, an abscess of infectious fluid trapped under or behind the piercing, or a cyst caused by an obstruction of dead skin cells or hair.

 Meet the Expert